oat-sa/taohub-articles/articles/Frontend/Components/calculator.md

 Gets access to the areaBroker.

 ###### `setupMathsEvaluator()`
-Setups the maths evaluator with the last set config.
+Sets the maths evaluator up with the configuration that has been set as the most recent one

 ###### `getMathsEvaluator()`
 Gets access to the `mathsEvaluator` function.